yashkokane1031/insight-dashboard/README.md

 * Diagnosing and fixing a circular import dependency in the Python backend by refactoring the application structure.
 * Implementing and troubleshooting CORS to enable secure communication between the frontend and backend.
 * Managing a multi-service application with Docker and orchestrating three concurrent terminal processes for the database, backend, and frontend.

----
-## Local Development

-[We can add instructions here later on how another developer can run your project.]